irahuldubey/StarWars-PeopleSearch/README.md

 Added some tests to just as a sample how the code can be tested using Protocol Oriented Approach.

+Here are few sample screenshots of the application.

 App Icon

 <img width="584" alt="Screen Shot 2020-04-26 at 2 19 55 PM" src="https://user-images.githubusercontent.com/29422737/80320274-66704a00-87ca-11ea-984f-a5586a281216.png">